 - Merge your personal and business property and funds (although it’s a good idea to keep separate bank accounts for your sole proprietorship so you can more accurately track expenses, which you can claim as deductions on your tax return)

-- Register the name of their business, if it differs from your own name
+- Register your business name, if it differs from your own name

 - Own more than one sole proprietorship (though you’ll have to report earnings and expenses on separate Schedule Cs)

-- Opt out of liability insurance (although the IRS encourages having liability insurance)
+- Opt out of liability insurance (although the IRS strongly recommends having liability insurance)

 As a sole proprietor, you cannot:

-- Escape personal liability for any debts or losses, whether as a result of business activities or litigation.
+- Avoid personal liability for any debts or losses, whether as a result of business activities or litigation.

-- Transfer the business to someone else unless specified in a will
+- Transfer the business to someone else (unless specified in a will)

-- Report business losses for more than two years in a five-year period—the IRS might decide your business is a hobby and not allow you to deduct expenses in the future
+- Report business losses for more than two years in a five-year period.
+Otherwise, the IRS may decide your business is a hobby, and bar you from deducting expenses in the future

 When deciding the type of business entity that works best for you, a sole proprietorship has many advantages, not the least of which being that they are quick and cheap to set up: